How to schedule a process

 - Every 3 months on the 1st and 15th at 9:00 AM EDT (remember our server is UTC so we pick hour 13)would look like this:

-- One time on March 20th EDT - when setting One Time schedules, the date and time are simply in YOUR timezone:
+- One time on March 20th EDT - when setting One Time schedules, the date and time are displayed in your timezone, but still set relative to UTC: